These be the joys of the Grand Trunk Road;

 A village on the outskirts of Lahore is associated with Abdul Rahim Khan-i-Khanan, one of the nine ministers (Navaratnas) of Akbar.
 Dr Saif-ur-Rahman Dar mentions the name of the village as “Manhala Khan-i-Khanan”.
 Here once stood the Sarai Kahn-i-Khanan, most probably the Cancanna Sarai as mentioned by an English traveller William Finch.
 Other than the possibility of our royal courtier building the above said sarai, I could not find any other reason or historical reference of the association of Abdul Rahim Khan-i-Khan with Manhala, that now survives as a small village on the periphery of Lahore.
 A road outside of Jallo Botanical Park moves eastwards for a few yards and then curves down southwest and crosses Bambanwala Ravi Bedian Link (BRBL) canal to become Manhala Road.
 The village itself lies further 6 kms from Jallo bridge on BRBL canal.

 The romance of the Jarneli Sarak, dear reader, has taken me to places and that day it was Manhala.
 The exact location was in fact between the villages of Nathoke and Manhala Khan-i-Khanan.
 On a winter afternoon amidst the green fields, I came across the second Kos Minar of Lahore, this one too belonging to the reign of Jahangir.
 Dr. Dar in his archeological survey had mentioned that there were two kos-minars reported in this area, but one has completely vanished from the surface.
 The second minar was standing helplessly in the midst of a cultivated field devoid of any stable platform, crumbling to the cruel forces of time.
-The octagonal base had lost considerable quantity of bricks and had developed a hole, big enough to consume the foundation of the structure.
+The octagonal base had lost a considerable quantity of bricks and had developed a hole, big enough to consume the foundation of the structure.
 I had photographed it back in 2015, and, dear reader, I write these lines with the very doubt on its existence.
 I have my reasons to be a pessimist.
 Months after visiting Manhala I was at the Archeological Department offices at Lahore fort meeting with an official.
 During conversation we talked of old GT Road and the surviving monuments in the periphery of Lahore.
 The mention of Kos Minar at Manhala impressed the gentleman who proudly stated that the said landmark was on record of the annual progress reports of the archeological survey.
 The neglected state of our Kos Minar being a recorded landmark on the survey was itself ironic.
 And that is why, dear reader, when I write these lines in 2018, I am very much in doubt if our beloved Kos Minar at Manhala Khan-i-Khanan exists anymore.

 The Outreach to Raja Thal